roshanx911/roshanx911.github.io/_posts/2020-08-28-development-of-web-app-part-02.markdown

 categories: blog
 excerpt_separator: <!--more-->
 ---
 This article base on analysis of Software Life Cycle (SLC) & Software Process Models (SPM) and why we need to follow-through these in development process.
-Part-2 focus on SDLC in general. <!--more--> And why it is always good practice to follow-through these in development process.
+Part-2 focus on SDLC in general. <!--more-->

 #### Software Life Cycle & Activities